alex-bellon/wikipedia/README.md

 - [Aral Sea](https://en.wikipedia.org/wiki/Aral_Sea) - once the fourth largest lake in the world, has been shrinking since the 60s, when rivers that fed it were diverted for Soviet irrigation projects.
 - [Doubly-landlocked countries](https://en.wikipedia.org/wiki/Landlocked_country#Doubly_landlocked) - A country is "doubly landlocked" or "double-landlocked" when it is surrounded only by landlocked countries (requiring the crossing of at least two national borders to reach a coastline).
 - [Northeast megalopolis](https://en.wikipedia.org/wiki/Northeast_megalopolis) is the most populous megalopolis located entirely in the United States, with over 50 million residents, as well as the most urbanized megalopolis in the United States and the megalopolis with the world's largest economic output.
+- [Open Location Code](https://en.wikipedia.org/wiki/Open_Location_Code) - a geocode system for identifying an area anywhere on the Earth.
+Google states that plus codes are accepted as postal addresses in Cape Verde, parts of Kolkata, and the Navajo Nation.
 - [Satellite map images with missing or unclear data](https://en.wikipedia.org/wiki/Satellite_map_images_with_missing_or_unclear_data)
 - [Thankful Villages](https://en.wikipedia.org/wiki/Thankful_Villages) - settlements in England and Wales from which all their members of the armed forces survived World War I.
 - [Trap street](https://en.wikipedia.org/wiki/Trap_street) -  a fictitious entry in the form of a misrepresented street on a map, often outside the area the map nominally covers, for the purpose of "trapping" potential copyright violators of the map who, if caught, would be unable to explain the inclusion of the "trap street" on their map as innocent.